ErpNetDocs/webclient/commands/buttons.md

 ## New (+)

-Use to create a new record
+Use to create a new record.
+It is available in the navigators, the navigation panel, or in header of a Related data panel (+ New).
+> [!IMPORTANT]
+> Do not confuse with button "+ Create new" in line-panel.
+It creates a new line, and is preliminary used to create a new record under specific conditions e.g. related data or details data **that has its own form**).

 ---